-Today we released a set of ink splatter vectors on Vandelay Premier and in this post we will be covering the process of creating these vectors.
-The process is not very difficult and it should be easy to follow, but it does take some time.
+Want to learn how to create your own custom ink splatter vector?
+The process is not very difficult (it’s actually kind of fun) and it should be easy to follow, but it does take some time.

 Here is a preview of the final result of this tutorial.

 These splatter vectors are fun to create, and since the end result is in vector format it is highly versatile.

 UNLIMITED DOWNLOADS: 50+ Million Add-Ons & Design Assets

 - A bottle of ink (I used black India ink from a craft shop)